-If you or a loved one is suffering from mild to moderate hearing loss, Eargo devices may be a great option.
+If you or a loved one is suffering from mild to severe high-frequency hearing loss, Eargo devices may be a great option.
 Their simplified ordering process cuts out the middleman and makes for a straightforward experience.
 Eargo also provides Personal Hearing Professionals that are on call to help you with any questions that arise before, during and after your purchase.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 My experience with Eargo has been phenomenal.
 I've had experience with other in-the-ear hidden devices and their device makes them look like they are primitive and they need to go back to the drawing board.
 Eargo's customer service is very professional.
 Whoever is doing this is doing a great job.
 It is a good business model.
 Besides being a neuroclinical psychologist, I'm a commercial and private pilot too and I've had high frequency damage because of aircraft.
 So, I haven't heard birds for a long time, and it is nice to hear them chirp again.
 So, using it is very pleasant.
 Overall, it's different from the others out there, and I am even going to write a blog for them.